itskalvik/SOAGF/README.md

 ## Conclusion

-I implenented the solution presented by Agarwal and Akella for the simultaneous optimization of assignments and goal formation parameters and addressed the limitation of the solution by proposing an iterative process to handle variable rotations of the goal formation.
+I implenented the solution presented by Agarwal and Akella for simultaneous optimization of assignments and goal formation parameters and addressed the limitation of the solution by proposing an iterative process to handle variable rotations of the goal formation.
 Lastly, I implemented the iterative solution and presented the results.

 ## References